Frobenius monoidal functors from (co)Hopf adjunctions

 The following lemma summarizes the relationship between the various functors and Frobenius algebras that we have defined above.

-\begin{lemma} Let $(F,F_2,F_0,F^2,F^0)$ be a Frobenius monoidal functor between monoidal categories $\C,\D$.
+\begin{lemma} Let $(F:\C\rightarrow\D,F_2,F_0,F^2,F^0)$ be a Frobenius monoidal functor between monoidal categories.
 Take $(A,m,u,\Delta,\varepsilon)$ a Frobenius algebra in $\C$.
-Then the following statements hold. \begin{enumerate} \item[\upshape{(a)}] $(F(A),\; F(m)F_2(A,A),\; F(u)F_0,\; F^2(A,A)F(\Delta),\; F^0F(\nu)) $ is a Frobenius algebra in $\D$. \item[\upshape{(b)}] If $F$ is separable (resp., special) and $A$ is separable (resp., special) Frobenius algebra, then $F(A)$ is a separable (resp., special) Frobenius algebra. \item[\upshape{(c)}] If $\C,\D$ are pivotal categories, $F$ is a pivotal monoidal functor and $A$ is a symmetric Frobenius algebra, then $F(A)$ is symmetric Frobenius as well. \end{enumerate} \end{lemma}
+Then the following statements hold. \begin{enumerate} \item[\upshape{(a)}] $(F(A),\; F(m)F_2(A,A),\; F(u)F_0,\; F^2(A,A)F(\Delta),\; F^0F(\nu)) $ is a Frobenius algebra in $\D$. \item[\upshape{(b)}] Suppose that $\D$ is $\kk$-linear.
+If $F$ is separable (resp., special) and $A$ is separable (resp., special) Frobenius algebra in $\C$, then $F(A)$ is a separable (resp., special) Frobenius algebra in $\D$. \item[\upshape{(c)}] If $\C,\D$ are pivotal categories, $F$ is a pivotal monoidal functor and $A$ is a symmetric Frobenius algebra, then $F(A)$ is symmetric Frobenius as well. \end{enumerate} \end{lemma}

 \begin{proof} Part (a) is \cite[Corollary~5]{day2008note}, part (b) is straightforward, and part (c) is \cite[Proposition~4.8]{mulevicius2022condensation}. \end{proof}